BrandonLangridge/Caught-Short-App/docs/implementation.md

 - Operational Data: The dataset uses a mixture of free-text descriptions (for hours and closures) and categorical Y/N responses (for available facilities).
 This makes it flexible but may also introduce inconsistencies in data formatting.

 ## Project Structure
-TODO: Provide an outline of the project folder structure and the role of each file within it. provide a table listing the number of jslint warnings/reports for each module.
+TODO: provide a table listing the number of jslint warnings/reports for each module.

 Our project folder is organised into three main areas.
 The first area includes the HTML, CSS, and JavaScript files, which are easily accessible for quick startup of the Caught Short Web App.
 The second area consists of two separate folders: